 University Committee on Graduate Studies (UCGS)

-University Committee on Student Life and Engagement (UCSLE)
+University Committee on Student Affairs (UCSA)

 University Committee on the Libraries (UCL)

 4.2.1.2.
-Unless otherwise provided, no college shall have more than one faculty representative on a Standing Committee.
+Unless otherwise provided, no constituency shall have more than one faculty representative on a Standing Committee.

 4.2.1.10.
 Where faculty members of a Standing Committee are elected in college elections, nominating procedures shall be specified in college bylaws.
-Colleges may, in their bylaws, authorize the election to any Standing Committee, except the University Committee on Faculty Tenure, of full-time fixed-term faculty who have served at least three consecutive years, or of specialists in the continuing appointment system.

 4.9.
-University Committee on Student Life and Engagement
+University Committee on Student Affairs

 4.9.1.
-The University Committee on Student Life and Engagement (UCSLE) shall have four faculty members selected by the Faculty Senate.
-UCSLE shall have twelve student members appointed as follows: six appointees from ASMSU, including the President of ASMSU; two appointees from COGS; and one appointee from the Residence Halls Association; one appointee from Fraternity and Sorority Life; one appointee from the University Apartments Council of Residents, and the At-large Student Liaison to the Board of Trustees, as appointed by the Senior Vice President for Student Life and Engagement.
-UCSLE appointees are expected to reflect the diversity of their constituencies.
-The Senior Vice President for Student Life and Engagement, Assistant Vice President for Diversity, Equity, Inclusion and Belonging, the Assistant Vice President for Student Development and External Relations and Dean of Students, the Assistant Vice President of Residence Education and Housing Services, the Assistant Vice President for Student Involvement and Leadership, and the University Ombudsperson shall be members with voice, but no vote.
+The University Committee on Student Affairs (UCSA) shall have four faculty members selected by the Faculty Senate.
+UCSA shall have twelve student members appointed as follows: six appointees from ASMSU, including the President of ASMSU; two appointees from COGS; and one appointee from the Residence Halls Association; one appointee from Fraternity and Sorority Life; one appointee from the University Apartments Council of Residents, and the At-large Student Liaison to the Board of Trustees, as appointed by the Vice President for Student Affairs.
+UCSA appointees are expected to reflect the diversity of their constituencies.
+The Vice President for Student Affairs, Assistant Vice President for Diversity, Equity, Inclusion and Belonging, the Assistant Vice President for Student Development and External Relations and Dean of Students, the Assistant Vice President of Residence Education and Housing Services, the Assistant Vice President for Student Involvement and Leadership, and the University Ombudsperson shall be members with voice, but no vote.

 4.9.3.
-The UCSLE shall advise the Senior Vice President for Student Life and Engagement on all policies of the Division of Student Life and Engagement and on other University policies as they affect the academic achievement of students.
+The UCSA shall advise the Vice President for Student Affairs on all policies of the Division of Student Affairs and on other University policies as they affect the academic achievement of students.

 7.1.
 The administrator of an academic unit shall render necessary support, clerical and otherwise, to academic governance at the unit level.
-At the university level, this is the responsibility of the Provost and the Senior Vice President for Student Life and Engagement.
+At the university level, this is the responsibility of the Provost and the Vice President for Student Affairs.